pink gradient background for trauma therapy in tampa, florida

 Trauma therapy isn’t limited to “big” or “obvious” events.
 It’s about how those experiences impacted you.
 We specialize in helping people across Hillsborough and Pinellas counties heal from:

-Emotional abuse—gaslighting, manipulation, or betrayal in relationships
+• Emotional abuse, including gaslighting, manipulation, and betrayal in close relationships

-Betrayal trauma—infidelity, abandonment, lies that shattered trust
+• Betrayal trauma, including infidelity, abandonment, and the discovery of lies that shattered trust

 Our Tampa therapy office near serves clients across Hillsborough County, including Hyde Park, South Tampa, Brandon, Riverview, and Carrollwood.
 Our licensed trauma therapists provide evidence-based, personalized care designed to help adults, teens, and children heal from trauma in a way that feels safe, moves at your pace, and